Nationwide Adult Medicaid Consumer Assessment of Healthcare Providers and Systems

-In the Fall of 2014, the Center for Medicaid and CHIP Services (CMCS) conducted a Nationwide Adult Medicaid (NAM) Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey of Medicaid enrollees to attain national and state-by-state measures of access, barriers to care, and experiences with care across delivery systems and major population subgroups.
-The survey interviewed a representative sample of adults ages 18 and older enrolled in Medicaid during October 2013 through December 2013.
+In fall 2014, the Center for Medicaid and CHIP Services (CMCS) conducted a Nationwide Adult Medicaid (NAM) Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey of Medicaid enrollees to attain national and state-by-state measures of access, barriers to care, and experiences with care across delivery systems and major population subgroups.
+The survey interviewed a representative sample of adults ages 18 and older enrolled in Medicaid during October through December 2013.
 This first-of-its kind survey provides baseline information on the experiences of low-income adults prior to a state’s expansion of coverage to the new adult group that took effect on January 1, 2014.
-These data will be used to inform the Center for Medicare & Medicaid Services (CMS) and state efforts to improve health care delivery for Medicaid enrollees.
-Additional information is available in a CMCS Informational Bulletin.
+These data will be used to inform the Center for Medicare & Medicaid Services and state efforts to improve health care delivery for Medicaid enrollees.
+View additional information in a CMCS Informational Bulletin.

 Issue Briefs & Infographics